StoikoNeykov/Telerik/CSharp1/README.md

 *Unfortunally already linked solved problems in forum many times so I leave them unordered, becouse i dont want to break that links.
-Adding documentation that`s it.
+Adding documentation and that`s it.